earthai-tech/k-diagram/docs/source/user_guide/errors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
 This plot is designed to decompose a model's error into two components:
 **systemic error (bias)** and **random error (variance)**.
 It achieves
 this by aggregating errors across bins of an angular variable (like
 the month of the year or hour of the day) and displaying the mean and
-standard deviation of the errors in each bin.
+standard deviation of the errors in each bin :cite:t:`kouadiob2025`.

 **Mathematical Concept:**
 The function first partitions the dataset into :math:`K` bins,